Not Strong Enough: Music

 "Not Strong Enough" is built on basic rock instrumentation of guitars, bass, and percussion, while also incorporating synthesizers.
-The song integrates both acoustic and electric guitars, which multiple music critics observed to be strummed.
+The song integrates acoustic and electric guitars, both of which are strummed.
 (Note: Attributed to multiple sources:) Allaire Nuss of Entertainment Weekly and Mikael Wood of the Los Angeles Times assessed the guitar riffs as possessing luminescent qualities.
 They sounded like chimes to Mark Savage of BBC Music.
 Angie Martoccio of Rolling Stone compared the song's guitarwork to the American musician Frank Black, having previously stated in a January 2023 cover story that Bridgers had partially drawn influence from Black during the songwriting process.
-Pareles noted that the song's bass lines provide counter-melodies against the guitars.
+Pareles posited that the song's bass lines provide counter-melodies against the guitars.
 Several critics commented that the percussion was high in energy and integral to the song; Rolling Stone and British GQ characterized the drumming as "chaotic" and "pounding", respectively, and PopMatterss John Amen felt that the percussion had a "bouncy" aspect.
 The bass drum utilizes a four on the floor pattern according to Dacus.
-Golsen remarked that the drumming was propulsive and steady; he felt that the drumming and synthesizers were components that helped to set the song apart from The Records other three tracks that had been made available to the public before the album's release.
-In an interview with Zan Rowe of the Australian radio station Double J, Catherine Marks recalled that, with mixing assistance from Sarah Tudzin, she used takes from two drummers—Carla Azar and Barbara Gruska—to splice together the song's percussion.
+In an interview with Zan Rowe of the Australian radio station Double J, Catherine Marks recalled that, with mixing assistance from Sarah Tudzin, she used takes from two drummers – Carla Azar and Barbara Gruska – to splice together the song's percussion.
 The synthesizers were compared to music of the 1980s by Kyle Petersen of No Depression and the American rock band the War on Drugs by John Vettese of WXPN.
-Nuss contrasted the cleanliness and warmth of the synthesizers and guitars with what she observed to be great turmoil at the heart of the song, comparing the effect to porcelain being "hurtled at a wall".
+Nuss contrasted the cleanliness and warmth of the synthesizers and guitars with what she described as great turmoil at the heart of the song, comparing the effect to porcelain being "hurtled at a wall".